Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Trapped-Ion Qubits: Encoding, Preparation, Manipulation, and Detection

 {\it\textbf{(i)}} {\bf Ground-state qubits:} One approach is to encode the qubit in two ground-state energy levels.
-This can be either two Zeeman states of the same hyperfine manifold in the case of zero nuclear spin $I=0$ or, in the case of $I\neq0$, two Zeeman states of two distinct hyperfine manifolds that are usually separated by frequencies in the 1-10 GHz range.
+This can be either two Zeeman states of the same hyperfine manifold or, in the case of $I\neq0$, two Zeeman states of two distinct hyperfine manifolds that are usually separated by frequencies in the 1-10 GHz range.

-{\it\textbf{(ii)}} {\bf Optical qubits:} The other approach employs metastable states accessed by optical transitions, usually in the visible and UV range (400-800 THz).
-While they exhibit some advantages in the coherent manipulation, this encoding is fundamentally limited by the finite lifetime $\tau$, which can range widely from about 400\,ms in \Sr to $\sim10^7$\,s in \Yb (see Table \ref{table_ions}).
+{\it\textbf{(ii)}} {\bf Optical qubits:} The other approach employs metastable states accessed by optical transitions, usually in the visible and UV range (150-800 THz).
+While they exhibit some advantages in the coherent manipulation, this encoding is fundamentally limited by the finite lifetime $\tau$, which can range widely from about 400\,ms in \Sr to $\sim10^7$\,s in \Yb (see Table~\ref{table_ions}).

-{\it\textbf{(iii)}} {\bf Metastable-state qubits:} Another possible qubit encoding recently emerged consists of using hyperfine states of a metastable manifold \cite{Allcock2021, quinn2024highfidelityentanglementmetastabletrappedion}.
-This choice allows for mid-circuit, non-unitary operations, such as sympathetic cooling and measurements, to be carried out with reduced crosstalk \cite{Yang2022} at the expense of more laser complexity.
-Moreover, the metastable-state encoding also enables the conversion of physical leakage errors due to photon scattering events to erasure errors, generally leading to higher thresholds in quantum error correction codes \cite{Kang2023}.
+{\it\textbf{(iii)}} {\bf Metastable-state qubits:} Another possible qubit encoding recently emerged consists of using hyperfine states of a metastable manifold~\cite{Allcock2021, quinn2024highfidelityentanglementmetastabletrappedion}.
+This choice allows for mid-circuit, non-unitary operations, such as sympathetic cooling and measurements, to be carried out with reduced crosstalk~\cite{Yang2022} at the expense of more laser complexity.
+Moreover, the metastable-state encoding also enables the conversion of physical leakage errors due to photon scattering events to erasure errors, generally leading to higher thresholds in quantum error correction codes~\cite{Kang2023}.